linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Creditor control rights and firm investment policy.md

 \*\*\* Statistically distinct from zero at the  $5 \%$  and  $1 \%$  level, respectively.

-# 5.2.
-Restrictions versus other loan terms
+## 5.2.
+Restrictions versus Other Loan Terms

 In this section, we explore how other contract terms respond to credit quality deterioration in order to understand the relative importance of shifts in control over investment.
 We focus on capital expenditure restrictions versus interest spreads, whether a loan is secured, whether a loan contains a restriction on dividend payments, and whether a loan contains financial covenants.